How to Make Rice Crispy Treats may earn compensation from purchases made after clicking links on this page. Learn more Here.

 Now, leave your treats to sit for a while.
 You can also stick them in the fridge for a few minutes to speed up the process (or the freezer if you're impatient like me).
 If you don't allow them time to cool, they are difficult to cut and make a big mess.

 Once your treats have cooled down, take a sharp knife and cute into even squares.
-You should get about 16 squares from a 9×13 brownie pan.
+You should get about 16 squares from a 9x13 brownie pan.

 Serve and enjoy!

-Or, you can double the recipe and make two full batches.
-Then you can consider freezing Rice Krispie Treats for later.
+- You can also freeze your treats for later.
 Simply wrap them, pop them in a freezer bag and then put them in the freezer.

 Fruit Loops Cereal Bars